nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 When multiple inputs are provided to `find`, only people matching all conditions will be shown.

-Note that combining the inputs looking for people with a specific debt in their debt list means to look for a person with at least one debt that matches each input, but they do not need to have any debt in their debt list that matches all the inputs at once.
+Note that combining the inputs looking for people with a specific debt in their debt list means to look for a person with at least one debt that matches all the inputs.
-The input pairs `above/<money> below/<money>` and `before/<date> after/<date>` are exceptions: respectively, they mean to look for a person with a debt with a monetary value both above and below the given amounts, and to look for a person with a debt that falls on a date both before and after the given dates.
-Using these input pairs with each other or other inputs looking for people with a specific debt in their debt list behaves similarly to the other inputs; see the examples below.

 Examples:
 * `find n/hans p/81234567` will match `Hansel` or `Hans Gruber` if his phone number is `81234567`.
 * `find d/burger n/hans` will match `Hansel` if he owes money for `burger`.
-* `find d/burger m/10` will match anyone who both owes money for `burger` and owes `$10.00` for something (or someone who owes `$10.00` for `burger`).
+* `find d/burger m/10` will match anyone who owes `$10.00` for `burger`.
-* `find above/10 below/20 d/fries` will match anyone who both owes money for `fries` and owes between `$10.00` and `$20.00` inclusive for something (or someone who owes between `$10.00` and `$20.00` inclusive for `fries`).
+* `find above/10 below/20 d/fries` will match anyone who owes between `$10.00` and `$20.00` inclusive for `fries`.
-* `find before/2022-11-30 after/2022-11-01 time/11:00` will match anyone who both owes money for something between `2022-11-01` and `2022-11-30` inclusive (the month of November 2022) and owes money for something at `11:00` (or someone who owes money for something at `11:00` during the month of November 2022).
+* `find before/2022-11-30 after/2022-11-01 time/11:00` will match anyone who owes money for something at `11:00` during the month of November 2022.
-* `find tele/janesmith above/10 below/20 before/2022-11-30 after/2022-11-01` will match anyone with the Telegram handle `@janesmith` who both owes between `$10.00` and `$20.00` inclusive for something and owes money for something during the month of November 2022 (or someone who owes between `$10.00` and `$20.00` inclusive for something during the month of November 2022).
+* `find tele/janesmith above/10 below/20 before/2022-11-30 after/2022-11-01` will match anyone with the Telegram handle `@janesmith` who owes between `$10.00` and `$20.00` inclusive for something during the month of November 2022.

 <div style="page-break-after: always;"></div>

 #### Locating persons by debt description: `finddebt`

 **What it does:**<br>
-Finds persons who are associated with any debts that match any of the given keywords.<br>
+This command finds and displays persons who owe any debts that match any of the given keywords.

+**When to use:**<br>
-This is useful if you do not remember the exact description of a debt you want to look for (e.g. was it `KFC` or `kfc`?).
+When you do not remember the exact description of a debt you want to look for (e.g. was it `KFC meal` or just `kfc`?), this is the command to use!

 **Format:**<br>
 `finddebt <keyword…>`

 **Additional information:**<br>
-* The search is case-insensitive. e.g. `burger` will match `Burger`
 * The order of the keywords does not matter. e.g. `Sharing Meal` will match `Meal Sharing`
 * Only the descriptions of the debts are searched for the keywords.
 * Only full words will be matched e.g. `Burger` will not match `Burgers`
-* Persons with debts matching at least one keyword will be returned (i.e. `OR` search). e.g. `burger meal` will return people associated with debts that have descriptions `Chicken Burger` or `Meal Sharing`
+* Persons with debts matching at least one keyword will be returned. e.g. `burger meal` will return people associated with debts that have descriptions `Chicken Burger` or `Meal Sharing`

 **Examples:**<br>